-- (BIOLOGY) The existence of two or more types of individual within a single secies.
-For example, some social insects, such as the ant and bee, have several polymorphic types of worker adapted structurally to perform different tasks wthin their colony.
-Fowers can also assume more than one form.
+In zoology and botany, polymorphism is the existence of two or more types of individual within a single species.
+For example, some social insects, such as the ant and bee, have several polymorphic types of worker adapted structurally to perform different tasks within their colony.
+Flowers can also assume more than one form.